D-311, Initial Attack Dispatcher

 Course Session Offerings

 Nationally advertised course sessions can be found by searching for D-311 on the National Wildland Fire Training website.
-Contact your local Training Officer or Geographic Area Training Representative for more information about local course sessions.
+Contact your local Training Officer for more information about local course sessions.

 Prerequisite Qualifications and Training